A screenshot of Impaler's faux ambient

 Why Did Impaler Need AO?

 The game takes place in a dark cathedral-like arena.
 Without proper light and shadow, it simply does not create the illusion you are there.
-It is ugly and has a “flat” look remiscient of early 3d games.
+It is ugly and has a “flat” look remiscient of early 3D games.

-• Corners of the arena
+• corners of the arena

-• Edges between walls and the floor
+• edges between walls and the floor

-• Bases of the stone columns
+• bases of the stone columns

-• Pass the fragment shader a list of occluders and their geometry
+• pass the fragment shader a list of occluders and their geometry

-• Positions of the corners
+• positions of the corners

-• Cylinders representing the stone columns
+• axis-aligned cylinders representing the stone columns

-• For each fragment, evaluate the contribution from each occluder in world space
+• for each fragment, evaluate the contribution from each occluder in world space

-• Keep track of the largest occlusion value encountered (max() not sum())
+• keep track of the largest occlusion value encountered - max() not sum()

-• Modulate the ambient light intensity based on the largest occlusion value
+• modulate the ambient light intensity based on the largest occlusion value

 Impact on Visual Quality

-Screenshot of Impaler with ambient occlusion enabled
+Screenshot of Impaler with ambient occlusion enabled Animation of AO being toggled on and off

 Closing